Sports in Baltimore

-Sports teams, events, and traditions in Baltimore, Maryland, U.S.

-Baltimore, Maryland has a long and storied sporting history encompassing many teams from many different eras.
-Area fans, such as the late Wild Bill Hagy, are known for their passion and reverence for historical sports figures who played in the city or were born there.
+Baltimore, Maryland has a history of professional sports teams across various eras.
+Local sports fans, including figures like the late Wild Bill Hagy, have historically supported both the city's franchises and athletes associated with the area.

 Among other sports, Baltimore is also known for horse racing.
 The Preakness Stakes is a 1-3/16 mile (1.91 km) American Grade I stakes race for three-year-old thoroughbred horses, held on the third Saturday in May each year at Pimlico Race Course in Baltimore.
 The Preakness Stakes has been termed "The Run for the Black-Eyed Susans" because a blanket of Black-eyed Susans (Rudbeckia hirta, the state flower of Maryland) is traditionally placed around the winner's neck.
 The Preakness is the second leg in American thoroughbred racing's Triple Crown series and almost always attracts the Kentucky Derby winner, and some of the other horses that ran in the Derby.